Lanmaq/MLLocalizedIndexedCollationHelp/README.md

 ## Introduction

 My project to use the address book, and when I wrote eight bad chaos, redundant code.
 So I do a little finishing, I hope this can be useful to others.
-If the process of any problems, please add sincerely hope you can tell me and communicate with me, now I do not have this open source code, if you want to use the source code, please contact me well, I will be very happy to learn it is with you together.
+If the process of any problems, please add sincerely hope you can tell me and communicate with me, now I do not have this open source code, if you want to use the source code, please contact me well, I will be very happy to learn it is with you together.（bad english,you know）

 ## Features